swdotcom/swdc-vscode/README.md

 ![Code Time for VS Code Flow Mode](https://assets.software.com/readme/code-time/vscode/stay-in-flow-2.5.0.png)

-Flow Mode makes it easy to eliminate distractions, mute notifications, and stay focused when you are in flow.
+[Automatic Flow Mode](https://www.software.com/src/auto-flow-mode) makes it easy to eliminate distractions, mute notifications, and stay focused when you are in flow.
+It detects when you are in a high velocity coding session and automatically silences distractions and prevents interruptions.

-You can quickly toggle Zen mode or enter full screen.
+With Automatic Flow Mode, you can quickly toggle Zen mode or enter full screen.
 If you connect a Slack workspace, you can pause notifications, update your profile status, and set your presence to *away*.
+If you connect Google Calendar or Microsoft Outlook, you can also block time on your calendar.
 You can customize Flow Mode by clicking the gear icon at the the top of the Code Time sidebar.

-Click *Enter Flow Mode* to toggle your flow automations.
+If you'd prefer to turn on Flow Mode manually during each coding session, you can enable or disable Automatic Flow Mode from the Code Time settings view.
+Make sure to hit the save button after you're done updating your settings.
+To then turn on Flow Mode manually, click *Enter Flow Mode* in the sidebar to toggle your flow automations.
 Once you are in Flow Mode, click *Exit Flow Mode* to resume receiving notifications and reset your Slack status.

 ## Track Development Metrics